 Bonded or Permanent Retainers

 If you’re familiar with retainers at all, it’s likely that it’s the Hawley that you know best.
 This piece of equipment consists of an acrylic piece that fits the roof of the patient’s mouth.
 A heavy wire attached to the retainer keeps the front six teeth in place.
 Sometimes, there is an extra piece of plastic/acrylic over the wire.
 This is form-fitted to your teeth.
 Thus making the fit extra snug.

 This type of retainer is very hearty.
 A permanent retainer can start to wear out after three years.
 The Essix retainer, more on this kind below can wear out after six months.
 The Hawley retainer is usually good to go for at least five years.
 And, it has in some cases lasted up to 10 years.

 Your ortho should also give you a carrying case for this kind of retainer.
 It’ll help to keep your retainer clean and to protect it from harm when it’s not in your mouth.
 Finally, the carrying case will serve as a visual reminder.
 You are less likely to throw your retainer away if you put it in the case.
 That is not always the case if you stow your retainer in a napkin to eat in a restaurant.

 This kind of retainer looks a bit like the Invisalign aligner.
 In that, it’s a clear plastic piece that you place onto your teeth.
 Much like a mouth guard worn in sports like football or boxing.
 You have a pretty good idea of what this type of retainer looks like.)

 The Essix retainer appeals to people who need to wear their retainer on a regular basis.
 Up to 22 hours a day, after their treatment concludes.
-Because it is clear plastic, it is more difficult to see and less obtrusive than a retainer with a fitted metal piece.
+Because it is clear plastic, it is more difficult to see.
+Thus, less obtrusive than a retainer with a fitted metal piece.